goyek/goyek/README.md

 You can find us on [Gophers Slack](https://invite.slack.golangbridge.org/) in [`#goyek` channel](https://gophers.slack.com/archives/C020UNUK7LL).

-You can also create an issue, or a pull request.
+Feel free to create an issue, or a pull request.

+You may use [Gitpod](https://gitpod.io/#https://github.com/goyek/goyek) to experiment with the codebase.